Shalin-N/Truck-Scheduling-and-Efficiency/README.md

 # To Do
-- clean up directory
+- Clean up directory
-- fix comments in simulation code
+- Fix comments in simulation code

 # Project Background
 Woolworths NZ would like to determine a suitable truck logistics plan such that costs are minimised.
 They have provided you with:
-- the number of pallets delivered to each store they operate over a 4 week period (pre-lockdown)
+- The number of pallets delivered to each store they operate over a 4 week period (pre-lockdown)
-- the GPS coordinates of each store and the distribution centre
+- The GPS coordinates of each store and the distribution centre
-- the road distance (in meters) and travel durations (in seconds) between each pair of stores and distribution points
+- The road distance (in meters) and travel durations (in seconds) between each pair of stores and distribution points

 Given the current economic situation, Woolworths NZ is also considering reducing the number of stores they operate by closing a store where two stores are unusually close to each other due to historical lease